-Click on 'All' at the top right hand corner of the screen and then select the check box next to the relevant institution name.
-(If you cannot find your Institution name, please contact the Research Office (RO) of your institution to make sure they are registered in the Irish Research Council OLS).
+Select the check box next to the relevant institution name and click "save draft".
+(If you cannot find your Institution name, please contact the Research Office (RO) of your institution to make sure they are registered in the Irish Research online system).
+Should you wish to change your nominated HEI, please ensure your supervisor is located at the new HEI.
+Applications with supervisors who are not listed at the HEI will be deemed ineligible.